-Franklin D. Roosevelt once said “men are not prisoners of fate, but only prisoners of their own minds.”
-As an entrepreneur, it is easy to being a slave or prisoner to our business.
+Franklin D. Roosevelt once said, “Men are not prisoners of fate, but only prisoners of their own minds.”
+As an entrepreneur, it is easy to be a slave or prisoner to your business.
 We are dedicated and driven to become successful, we sacrifice time, sweat, family, and ourselves.
 But, at what cost?
-If we have a true asset, that runs itself, and can provide for us in good and bad times, then it might be worth it.
+If we have a true asset that runs itself and can provide for us in good and bad times, then it might be worth it.

 - Can you even escape for two weeks from your business?

 - Can you walk away from your business today for 1 or 2 months and come back to a smooth operating and profitable business?

 I had one client that was a husband and wife, who had not been on vacation together for more than 3 years because someone had to stay and run the business.